johnbotica/middleman-grunt-boilerplate/README.md

 ### Node

-Currently Unity uses Node for local development scripting and asset compilation.
+Currently the boilerplate uses Node for local development scripting and asset compilation.
 The easiest way to get Node running on your location machine and manage Node versions is to use [Node Version Manager (nvm)](https://github.com/creationix/nvm).
 If you are developing on a Mac, the easiest way to install nvm is to use [Homebrew](http://brew.sh/):

 ```bash
 $ brew install nvm